Connect with us

 JD Cagulangan dreamed of a life full of green – but challenges and circumstances prompted him to change his shade of green and mix it with maroon.

-LSGH just barely cracked the Final Four then, beating San Sebastian in the playoff for the last semifinals slot before going on a Cinderella run by stunning top-ranked San Beda-Taytay twice in the semis, then proceeding to complete the improbable run by shocking second seed Malayan High School in three games in the Finals.
+LSGH just barely cracked the Final Four then, beating San Sebastian in the playoff for the last semifinal slot.
+It then went on a Cinderella run by stunning top-ranked San Beda-Taytay twice in the semis, before completing the improbable run by shocking second-seed Malayan High School in three games in the Finals.

 Cagulangan hit the eventual go-ahead free throws with 37.3 seconds to go in the winner-take-all Game 3 that completed the Greenies’ 14-point comeback over the Red Robins for the championship – and for that, he was named the Finals MVP.